lhyfst/3d-detection-papers/README.md

 > Author: Li Heyuan (李贺元)<br>
 > Email: lhyfst@gmail.com<br>
-> The papers in this list are about 3d detection & semantic segmentation<br>
+> The papers in this list are about Autonomous Vehicles 3d detection & semantic segmentation<br>
 > especially those using point clouds and in deep learning methods.<br>
 > All rights reserved